libriscv/libriscv/README.md

 cmake .. -DRISCV_EXT_C=OFF -DCMAKE_BUILD_TYPE=Release
 ```

 Other build options that aid performance: Enabling link-time optimizations.
 Using the latest and greatest compiler version.
 Enabling all the native accelerated system calls.
 Enabling the read-write arena (default ON).
+Enabling experimental features, like 32-bit unbounded address space.
 Unrolling loops in the sandboxed program.

 ## Game development example